 • Main mineralized structural corridor (contains the St. Anthony mine) has been traced over 10 km of strike with widths of up to 1.0 km

-• Hosts two gold deposits (St. Anthony and Dawson White) and three high-grade target zones (Buckshaw, Couture Lake & Lucky Bones
+• Hosts two gold deposits (St. Anthony and Dawson White) and three high-grade target zones (Bucksaw, Couture Lake & Lucky Bones

 The St. Anthony mine property covers much of the Sturgeon Lake Greenstone belt (a traditional Archean orogenic lode-gold belt).
 It has showings of high-grade gold in quartz veins, QFP dykes, stockwork, as well as peripheral disseminated gold zones.
 These are similar to other intrusive-hosted gold systems in the Superior Province such as Hammond Reef, Young Davidson, and parts of the Timmins and Kirkland Lake camps.